baden03/unicorn-run/README.md

 ### 4.1 Rendering Palette (Conceptual)
 - Walls: solid blocks
 - Floor: light background
-- Player: circle or rounded rectangle
+- Player: circle
-- Unicorn: rounded rectangle + small triangle “horn”
+- Unicorn: pink rounded rectangle + small triangle “horn”
+- Dots: 1/3 size of player
 - Gems: diamond shape or circle with sparkle strokes

 ### 4.2 UI Overlay
 Draw HUD at top or above canvas:
 - Score: 0+
-- State: “Press Space to Start”, “Game Over”, “You Win”
+- State: “Press Space or Button to Start”, “Game Over”, “You Win”
+- A joysticks placed to the right of maze for mobile devices in landscape roatation and at the bottom of the maze in portrate orientation.
+- Canvas is resized to fit mobile screen viewport

 Use DOM for text UI if preferred (simpler), or draw text on canvas.